High Representative for Bosnia and Herzegovina

-The High Representative for Bosnia and Herzegovina, together with the Office of the High Representative (OHR) in Bosnia and Herzegovina, were created in 1995 immediately after the signing of the Dayton Agreement which ended the 1992–1995 Bosnian War.
-The purpose of the High Representative and the OHR is to oversee the civilian implementation of the Dayton agreement.
-They also serve to represent the countries involved in the implementation of the Dayton Agreement through the Peace Implementation Council (PIC), which chooses the High Representative.
+The High Representative for Bosnia and Herzegovina, together with the Office of the High Representative (OHR) in Bosnia and Herzegovina, was created in 1995 immediately after the signing of the Dayton Agreement which ended the 1992 to 1995 Bosnian War.
+The purpose of the High Representative and the OHR is to oversee the civilian implementation of the Dayton Agreement.
+They are appointed by and serve to represent the countries of the Peace Implementation Council (PIC).

-So far, all of the High Representatives named have been from European Union countries, while their principal deputies have been from the United States.
-The Principal Deputy High Representative serves as International Supervisor for Brčko, representing the international community in the Brčko District.
+The so-called Bonn Powers remain a highly contested attribute of the high representative.
+Although their legality is questionable, the Bonn Powers give the high representative a wide range of powers, including imposing and annulling laws and appointing and removing officials.

-Due to the vast powers of the High Representative over Bosnian politics and essential veto powers, the position has been compared to that of a viceroy.
+So far, all of the high representatives named have been from European Union countries, and their principal deputies have typically been from the United States.
+The principal deputy high representative serves as International Supervisor for Brčko, representing the international community in the Brčko District.

 Legal basis in the Dayton Peace Agreements

 The Dayton Agreement created the legal basis for the OHR.
 Its Annex 10 provides for the institution of the Office of the High Representative (OHR) in Bosnia and Herzegovina to oversee the civilian implementation of the agreement, representing the countries involved in the Dayton Accords through the Peace Implementation Council.
+The annex also states that the high representative is to be appointed "consistent with relevant United Nations Security Council resolutions" and to carry out his tasks "as entrusted by a United Nations Security Council resolution".
+The issue of Security Council approval of high representatives has been a point of controversy in the case of Christian Schmidt's appointment in 2021, which was considered illegitimate by Russia and China as well as some politicians in Bosnia and Herzegovina.

 The "Bonn Powers" of the OHR

-At its December 1997 meeting in Bonn, the Peace Implementation Council agreed in granting further substantial powers to the OHR, in order to avoid the implementation of the Dayton Agreement being delayed or obstructed by local nationalist politicians.
+At its December 1997 meeting in Bonn, the Peace Implementation Council agreed to grant further substantial powers to the OHR, to avoid the implementation of the Dayton Agreement being delayed or obstructed by local nationalist politicians.
 The OHR was requested to: